Olivo di Venafro

 Visitor Facilities And Travel

 The park is accessible from Venafro, located along the A1 motorway between Rome and Naples.
 A visitor center provides information about the olive heritage, guided walks, and oil tasting.
 Trails through the groves are generally flat and accessible.
 Venafro offers accommodation and restaurants serving local cuisine featuring the renowned olive oil.
-The park is open year-round, with harvest season (October-November) being particularly interesting for witnessing the continuation of the 2,000-year-old tradition.
+The park is open year-round, with harvest season (October-November) being particularly interesting for witnessing the continuation of the ancient tradition.
 The proximity to major highways makes day visits from Rome or Naples feasible.

 Conservation And Sustainability